 Mariah Collins is a partner in The Bridgespan Group’s Boston office.
 Since joining in 2012, she has worked on a range of cases, primarily focused on impact investing, measurement and evaluation, big bets, and public health.
 Mariah co-leads Bridgespan’s measurement and evaluation area of expertise.

 Her impact investing clients include Texas Pacific Group’s (TPG) Rise Fund

 —where Bridgespan partnered to develop and deliver rigorous, quantitative impact underwriting, as detailed in Harvard Business Review’s “Calculating the Value of Impact Investing

 .”
-Mariah has also explored opportunities for family offices and high-net-worth individuals to get involved in ‘impact-first’ forms of impact investing in “Back to the Frontier: Investing that Puts Impact First
+Mariah has also explored opportunities for family offices and high-net-worth individuals to get involved in "impact-first" forms of impact investing in the article “Back to the Frontier: Investing that Puts Impact First

 Mariah has a longstanding interest in the social determinants of health and co-authored “The Community Cure for Health Care

 ” for Stanford Social Innovation Review

 and “Why Big Health Systems are Investing in Community Health